modern-tools-workshop/AMS-python-workshop-2023/README.md

 ## Getting started

-First, we'll check that you installed the right packages by launching jupyter notebooks and running the check_python_packages.ipynb notebook.
+1. Check that you **installed the right packages** by launching jupyter notebooks and running the ```check_python_packages.ipynb``` notebook.
 If there are no errors, fantastic!

+2. you'll need to **download the datasets**.
+Work through the ```download_satellite_data.ipynb``` notebook; this will save a local copy of all the datasets used in the tutorial.

-Each notebook contains the full workflow for a single "beautiful" image.
-The instructors will walk through each one and provide additional context on the steps.
+3. Each of the remaining notebook contains the **full workflow for a single "beautiful" image**.
+You can work through them in any order if you are doing this course on your own time.
+The notebooks/images are:

+* viirs_aerosol.ipynb: Global L3 AOD from VIIRS
+* abi_rgb.ipynb: DustRGB from GOES-16 ABI channels
+* nucaps_skewt.ipynb: NUCAPS Skew-T from CrIS/ATMS on NOAA-20
+* viirs_aerosol.ipynb: L2 Active Fire from the VIIRS I-band

 ## Course Philosophy